CruGlobal/godtools-swift/README.md

 ##### - Repositories

 Repositories are a pattern that GodTools is shifting towards in the data layer and is responsible for encapsulating data storage types.
+Think of a repository as a container for storing data.
+How that data is stored is up to the repository.

 A Repository has the following responsibilities: